wearerequired/js/packages/setup-remote-server/README.md

 npm i -g @wearerequired/setup-remote-server@latest
 ```

-To trigger a deployment the [GitHub cli command](https://cli.github.com/) is used.
-Install on Mac OS with Brew: `brew install gh`.
+To trigger a deployment the [GitHub CLI command](https://cli.github.com/) is used.
+Install on macOS with Homebrew: `brew install gh`.

 ## Usage
 Run command in project folder.